KingSatur/backend-challengue/README.md

 ### 2.1 Open api docs

-In order to test the project, I provide to you both open-api documentation which you can access by going to the port where your application is running, let's say in the port 5000, so you go to
+In order to test the project, there is an open-api documentation which you can access by going to the port where your application is running (the PORT key defined in your .env file), let's say in the port 5000, so you go to

 ```
   http://localhost:5000/docs